AIDS Healthcare Foundation: 2013 Los Angeles lawsuit

-In 2013, AHF found itself entangled in dual lawsuits when AHF attempted to use political clout to force the City of Los Angeles to develop health services independent from the county.
+In 2013, AHF found itself entangled in dual lawsuits when AHF allegedly attempted to use its clout to force the City of Los Angeles to develop health services independent from the county.
 Health officials in affected departments filed responsive suits, arguing massive wastes would result in a transition or duplication of services.

 2014 lawsuits

 In 2014, the AIDS Healthcare Foundation filed suit against the City of San Francisco.
 AHF claimed that city restrictions on chain stores targeted them unfairly when the organization attempted to open a retail store.

 In 2014, the AIDS Healthcare Foundation filed suit against the County of Dallas.
 AHF claimed that the County did not give the agency a fair chance to bid for federal AIDS funding.

 In 2014, AHF was audited by Los Angeles county and billed $1.7 million for duplicated services.
-AHF filed suit, arguing that they were targeted on the basis of their political actions in the 2013 lawsuit.
+AHF filed suit, arguing that it was targeted on the basis of its political actions in the 2013 lawsuit.
 The lawsuit filed by AHF was thrown out by a judge.
 The billing case was dismissed, finding AHF had not billed the county for $6 million in allowable services with neither the foundation nor the county having to repay funds.

 2015 Broward County Court

 In 2015, a whistleblower lawsuit was filed by three former AHF managers.
 The employees allege AHF engaged and even documented kickback processes for positive HIV test results for social workers.
+AHF ultimately won the case.